 Not always — especially if you’re applying for a loan.
 Some require you to be a full-time federal employee.
 Others might offer assistance to federal employees in a specific department.
 Check with your lender to make sure you’re eligible before you apply for any kind of assistance.

-5 steps to protect your finances during the shutdown
+5 steps to protect your finances during furlough

 - Contact your creditors.
 While your provider might already know you’re a federal employee, it’s worth reaching out to explain your situation and learn about your options.
 A creditor might be willing to offer assistance even if they don’t advertise an assistance program.

 - Talk to your landlord and utilities providers.
 You might learn they’re willing to accept a reduced or late payment in light of your situation.
 And the sooner you let them know, the better.

 - File for unemployment.
 You might be eligible for unemployment benefits while you’re on a temporary leave of absence — which means you might not need that loan after all.

 - Assess your budget.
 Knowing where you can cut back and where you need assistance can help you figure out the types of help or financing to focus on — if you need it at all.

 - Consider a budgeting app.
 Apps can help you easily keep track of your spending so you don’t accidentally go over your furlough budget.

 How long did the last government shutdown last?